HYU-NLP/BlendX/README.md

     - Banking77: [paper](https://aclanthology.org/2020.nlp4convai-1.5/), [dataset](https://github.com/PolyAI-LDN/task-specific-datasets/tree/master/banking_data)
     - CLINC150: [paper](https://aclanthology.org/D19-1131/), [dataset](https://github.com/clinc/oos-eval)

-- `MixX/` - Our version of MixX, incorporating a concatenation strategy from this [paper](https://aclanthology.org/2020.findings-emnlp.163/) and and including [datasets](https://github.com/LooperXX/AGIF), also includes datasets such as Banking77 and CLINC150.
+- `MixX/` - Our version of MixX, incorporating a concatenation strategy from this [paper](https://aclanthology.org/2020.findings-emnlp.163/) and including [datasets](https://github.com/LooperXX/AGIF), also includes datasets such as *Banking77* and *CLINC150*.
+Our version is tailored specifically for intent detection, maintaining the integrity of the original datasets.

 ## Coming Soon!

 - 2024.04.15 **BlendX** is now available in this repository.
 We are also planning to release an updated version soon, which will include additional enhancements and features designed to further support research in TOD systems.